More than 1 million people use Jumpshare to share better

 So we’ve done our calculations on this, and we’ve found out that the average person saves about 50 minutes of work time simply by using Jumpshare for their work communications.
 To put things in perspective, that’s close to 16.6 hours of saved time every single month - which is a huge win for team productivity as a whole.

 While Covideo focuses on public communications from a marketing stand-point, it doesn’t seem to cater to internal communications from an administrative or collaborative perspective.
 This is where Jumpshare helps teams with productivity: with effective collaborative tools.
-Jumpshare users can switch between their personal dashboard and their team dashboard with the click of a button.
-The team dashboard ensures that all assets that are common to the entire team stay in the same place - while the personal dashboard gives you space to work on your own images, audio, text, and videos.
+Jumpshare users can switch between their personal dashboard and their team library with the click of a button.
+The team library ensures that all assets that are common to the entire team stay in the same place - while the personal dashboard gives you space to work on your own images, audio, text, and videos.

 Unlike Covideo, Jumpshare users (and guests!) can leave comments on videos along with time-stamps and mentions in order to collaborate with precision.
 With advanced analytics you can generate better content to share, and team managers can stay informed about when their shared videos have been viewed, and from where and by whom.
 You can also password-protect files and limit both views and download access for particular collaborators.